smartmeio/arancino-daemon/README.md

     "arancino": {
         "errors": [
             {
-                "internalMessage": "Sorry, can not find specified port.
-Probably port was disconnected or unplugged during this operation.", "returnCode": 20,
+                "internalMessage": ["Sorry, can not find specified port.
+Probably port was disconnected or unplugged during this operation."], "returnCode": 20,
                 "userMessage": "Sorry, can not find specified port.
 Probably port was disconnected or unplugged during this operation."
             }